The Ultimate Guide to Mardi Gras Carnival New Orleans 2024

 Where to stay for Mardi Gras Festival for Solo Travellers

-I stayed in the Hi New Orleans Hostel on Canal Street, which is a top location on the parade route and close proximity to the nightlife.
+I stayed in the Hi New Orleans Hostel on Canal Street, a top location on the parade route and close proximity to the nightlife.
 I stayed in an 8-bed mixed dorm and met some awesome people who made my carnival experience.
 The rooms were clean, I had privacy and power in my own bunk, and free breakfast.

 Meeting people is made easy.
-The common areas are well decorated and provide cool spots to shoot a few pool games and drink with your new friends.
+The common areas are well decorated and provide cool spots to shoot pool games and drink with your new friends.
 Plus, Bourbon Street is less than 10 minutes away!
 In fact, it’s so convenient that every day I met someone from another hostel, changing to this one!

 Jazz on Frenchmen Street